stolenboyvideos/porn-site-in-a-can/README.md

 * Add the Perl modules to the repo and distribute them with this
 * Downgrade gracefully if Math::Preference::SVD isn't available
 * Thumbnail size should be configuable
+* Better error messages in rare or not so rare case of fatal error

 ## Technical Details